-Welcome to the Adult Evening Program Student Services information pages.
+Welcome to the Adult Evening and Online Programs Student Services information pages.
 It is our goal to ensure that each student has an excellent learning experience at Southern Wesleyan University.
 We hope the information contained in these pages is both helpful and informative.
 We are honored to walk with you during your educational journey.

 "For I know the plans I have for you," declares the LORD, "plans for welfare and not for evil, to give you a future and a hope…" - Jeremiah 29:11

 For billing questions you may review your account through MyCampus or contact the Business Office directly.
 Questions regarding financial aid, employee reimbursement or military tuition assistance should be directed to Financial Aid.

 PO Box 1020 – SWU Box 1878

 Current students must reapply for financial aid every year by completing:

 - Attendance Policy